open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/quality-and-observability/index.md

 # Quality & Observability with OpenMetadata

-OpenMetadata offers a simple and easy to use solution when it comes to quality and observability.
-With no code tests, observability metrics, incident management and root cause analysis (Collate feature) you have a unified solution from discovery, governance to observability.
+OpenMetadata offers a simple and easy-to-use solution for quality and observability.
+With no code tests, observability metrics, incident management, and root cause analysis (Collate feature), you have a unified solution for discovery, governance, and observability.

 ## Observability Metrics